donaldRwilliams/BGGM/README.md

 The `R` package **BGGM** provides tools for making Bayesian inference in Gaussian graphical models (GGM).
-The methods are organized around two general approaches for Bayesian inference: (1) estimation (Donald R.
-Williams 2019) and (2) hypothesis testing (Donald R. Williams and Mulder 2019).
+The methods are organized around two general approaches for Bayesian inference: (1) estimation (Williams 2019) and (2) hypothesis testing (Williams and Mulder 2019).
 The key distinction is that the former focuses on either the posterior or posterior predictive distribution, whereas the latter focuses on model comparison with the Bayes factor.

 ## Installation